 IOP has made many breakthroughs in the fundamental research of physics, e.g. the discoveries of "Weyl fermions in condensed matter", "three-component fermions in the topological semimetal", "Majorana bound states in an iron-based superconductor", "superconductivity in CrAs and MnP", and "a new class of magnetic Skyrmion materials"; as well as the "growth of low-dimensional materials".
 It plays a leading role in many areas of physics research, such as superconductors, Weyl Semimetal, 2D Materials, theoretical research of integrable models, plasmonics, carbon nanotubes, metallic plastic materials, soft matter/biophysics, and advanced materials, etc.

-Since 1978, IOP researchers have won 300+ awards, including 8 physics awards of the Third World Academy of Sciences, 1 National Top Award for Science and Technology, 28 National Awards for Natural Sciences, 24 National Awards for Science and Technology Progress, and 8 National Awards for Technological Inventions.
+Since 1978, IOP researchers have won 300+ awards, including 8 physics awards of the Third World Academy of Sciences, 1 National Top Award for Science and Technology, 33 National Awards for Natural Sciences, 25 National Awards for Science and Technology Progress, and 9 National Awards for Technological Inventions.

-IOP has also undertaken or participated in the construction of some large-scale scientific facilities, such as the Synergetic Extreme Condition User Facility (SECUF), in Huairou, Beijing, the China Spallation Neutron Source (CSNS) in Dongguan, Guangdong Province, and the Dream Line - Shanghai Synchrotron Radiation Facility in Shanghai, as well as the two interdisciplinary research centers of Center for Clean Energy and Center for Materials Genome Initiative in Huairou, Beijing.
+IOP has also undertaken or participated in the construction of some large-scale scientific facilities, such as the Synergetic Extreme Condition User Facility (SECUF), two interdisciplinary research centers of Center for Clean Energy and Center for Materials Genome Initiative, in HuaiRou Science City, Beijing, the China Spallation Neutron Source (CSNS) in DongGuan, Guangdong Province, and the Dream Line - Shanghai Synchrotron Radiation Facility in Shanghai.